Hairer's multilevel Schauder estimates without Regularity Structures: Introduction

+Theorems~\ref{thm1.1} and~\ref{thm1.105} show that convolving/integrating a germ by $\sfK$ improves both coherence and homogeneity by $\beta$ (modulo polynomials).
+The idea of considering homogeneity and coherence as independent properties comes from \cite{zorinkranich2021reconstruction} (in the context of the Reconstruction Theorem) and we adopt it throughout this paper.

-Compared to Theorem~\ref{thm1.1}, the Schauder estimates in Regularity Structures \cite[Theorem~5.12]{Hai14} have a more narrow scope: they apply to restricted classes of germs, corresponding to so-called ``modelled distributions'', but at the same time they yield \emph{sharper multilevel estimates}, which are crucial to solve singular PDEs.
-We next show how to recover and extend such multilevel estimates in our framework.
+Compared to Theorems~\ref{thm1.1} and \ref{thm1.105}, the Schauder estimates in Regularity Structures \cite[Theorem~5.12]{Hai14} have a more narrow scope: they apply to restricted classes of germs, corresponding to so-called ``modelled distributions'', but at the same time they yield sharper \emph{multilevel Schauder estimates}, which are crucial to solve singular PDEs.
+We recover and extend such multilevel estimates in our framework.